IJCOPE Journal

 Published on: May 2026

-PREDICTIVE MODELING FOR IDENTIFYING FUTURE EV BUYERS USING DEMOGRAPHIC AND BEHAVIORAL DATA
+PREDICTIVE MODELING FOR IDENTIFYING POTENTIAL EV BUYERS USING DEMOGRAPHIC AND BEHAVIORAL DATA

 S. Kaamesh Kumar